Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 - Clemson's games this year have hit the over on two of eight set point totals (25%).

-- Clemson is 1-1 against the spread and 2-0 overall this season when the team scores more than 27.1 points.
+- When Clemson records more than 27.1 points, it is 1-1 against the spread and 2-0 overall.

-- Clemson is 0-2 against the spread and 2-0 overall when the team piles up over 415.4 yards.
+- In games that Clemson amasses more than 415.4 yards, the team is 0-2 against the spread and 2-0 overall.

 - This year, the Tigers have turned the ball over 11 times, while the Cardinals have forced 11.